-At the time, I had no idea why I was going to see a Consultant orthopaedic spinal surgeon.
-I was nine!
-To me it was just yet another appointment.
+At the time, I had no idea why I was going to see this new doctor.
+To me, it was just another appointment.

-Of course, I now appreciate that with any surgical procedure, doctors are obliged to inform the patient of every potential risk and outcome, including death.
-But this was unexpected news to take in at a young age.
+Of course, as an adult I now appreciate that with any surgical procedure, doctors are obliged to inform the patient of every potential risk and outcome, including death.
+But this was pretty shocking and unexpected news to take in at a young age.

 How I Made My Decision

-As a child, I annually attended Birmingham Heartlands Hospital, where I saw a paediatric neuromuscular Consultant.
+As a child, I attended annual outpatient appointments at Birmingham Heartlands Hospital, where I saw a paediatric neuromuscular Consultant.

-I have, in all honesty, learnt infinitely more as an adult through my own research, social media and from others with muscular dystrophy.
+I have, in all honesty, learnt infinitely more as an adult through my own research and from others living with muscular dystrophy.

-My point here is that my parents and I had nothing to base our decision on.
+My point here is that my parents and I had nothing on which to base our decision.
+Or rather, my decision.